 I started out offering healing art sessions which I am now able to incorporate beautifully in to my new skills as a Creative Mindfulness facilitator.
 I love sharing the process with groups to facilitate healing and refocusing of the individuals in the group.

 At the end of 2022 I was introduced to an amazing healing process that address the symptoms of trauma in a unique and remarkable way.
 TRTP™ (The Richards Trauma Process) deals with the root cause of anxiety, depression, PTSD and trauma-related issues, so there is no need for symptom management.
 The symptoms simply disappear.

-I am currently in the certification process of becoming the first TRTP practitioner in South Africa.
+I have been certified as the first TRTP practitioner in South Africa.
 I felt compelled to add this amazing process to my skillset in my aim to help heal my community.